AshFitz/The-Gluten-Free-Garden/README.md

 * Consume beneficial information on being gluten free and why.
 * Easily follow recipe recommendations.
 * A site that is easy to navigate and appealing.
-* A site that can be accessed on multiple devises.
+* A site that can be accessed on multiple devices.
 * Allow users ability to contact us for more information.
 * Access our social media accounts.